alanboe/alanboe.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MS in Robotics
+    - course: Associate of Electrical Design and Project Management
-      institution: University of Minnesota
+      institution: Dunwoody College of Technology
-      year: 2023 - 2025
+      year: 1997-1998
-    - course: BS in Mechanical Engineering
+    - course: Associate of Electrical Construction and Maintenance
-      institution: University of Minnesota
+      institution: Dunwoody College of Technology
-      year: 2020 - 2023
+      year: 1991-1993

 # Skills